ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 ## Technical specifications for vCenter Server with Hybridity Bundle expansion nodes
 {: #vc_hybrid_overview-expansion-node-specs}

-Each vCenter Server with Hybridity Bundle expansion node deploy and incur charges for the following components in your {{site.data.keyword.cloud_notm}} account.
+Each vCenter Server with Hybridity Bundle expansion node deploys and incurs charges for the following components in your {{site.data.keyword.cloud_notm}} account.

 ### Hardware for expansion nodes
 {: #vc_hybrid_overview-expansion-node-hardware}